 Paper abstract: Recent advances in one-shot learning have produced models that can learn from a handful of labeled examples, for passive classification and regression tasks.
 This paper combines reinforcement learning with one-shot learning, allowing the model to decide, during classification, which examples are worth labeling.
 We introduce a classification task in which a stream of images are presented and, on each time step, a decision must be made to either predict a label or pay to receive the correct label.
 We present a recurrent neural network based action-value function, and demonstrate its ability to learn how and when to request labels.
-Through the choice of reward function, the model can achieve a higher prediction accuracy than a similar model on a purely supervised task, or trade prediction accuracy for fewer label requests. (video, paper, poster)
+Through the choice of reward function, the model can achieve a higher prediction accuracy than a similar model on a purely supervised task, or trade prediction accuracy for fewer label requests. (video, paper, poster, code)

 This is an example of a deep learning model for video segmentation.
 This work was done for The Cube.
 Here it is applied to segmenting possessions in high school basketball.
 Nothing about the model structure or code is specific to basketball. (video)

 This is a demonstration of a deep learning model applied to the problem of detecting when vocals are present in a song.
 I needed a non-asr (automatic speech recognition) task to play with.
 I trained on the Jamendo song corpus. (video)

 This is early work on a deep learning model for for detecting arbitrary events in video.
 The work was done for The Cube.
 Here it is applied to video of Toy Football.
 The plays are detected and are classified into 4 toy types (advance, incomplete, touchdown, and field goal). (video)